mindsdb/mindsdb-docs-old/mindsdb-docs/docs/tutorials/BasicExample.md

 ### About getting predictions from the model

-Please note the **when** argument, in this case assuming we only know that:
+Please note the **when_data** argument, in this case assuming we only know that:

 * 'number_of_rooms': 1,
 * 'initial_price':1222
 * 'sqft': 1190

-So, as long as the columns that you pass in the **when** statement exists in the data it learned from it will work (see columns in [home_rentals.csv](https://s3.eu-west-2.amazonaws.com/mindsdb-example-data/home_rentals.csv)).
+So, as long as the columns that you pass in the **when_data** statement exists in the data it learned from it will work (see columns in [home_rentals.csv](https://s3.eu-west-2.amazonaws.com/mindsdb-example-data/home_rentals.csv)).

 ### Running online